 The elementary program is founded on a strong phonics program which begins in kindergarten.
 Students are reading words with short vowels by the middle of kindergarten.
 This provides a solid basis for their reading skills.
 Reading is important because God has given us His written Word which we are to read and study.
 Reading opens the door to many other areas of learning.
 Not only is the skill of reading important to acquire, but the content of what is read is of the utmost importance.
 Students read stories which seek to stress godly character qualities.
 They learn about people who do what is right, and people who have eternal values.
 They learn to appreciate, love, and understand other people.

 As their reading skills grow from year to year, their writing skills are strengthened as well.
 They learn the importance of good grammar, because God is a God of order and precision who communicates carefully and accurately.
 They learn the importance of writing and speaking the right way, because we are to reflect the image of God.
 They gradually learn to develop their thoughts in an intelligent and orderly manner, and to use the creative abilities God has given to them.
-Students follow a grammar and writing curriculum by Brenda Shurley and also use A Beka Book grammar materials and Easy Grammar in several of the grades.
-Their language skills are also strengthened by the study of Latin from third through sixth grade.
+The students' language skills are also strengthened by the study of Latin from third through sixth grade as well as a curriculum called Easy Grammar.

 The elementary history curriculum provides a strong Christian foundation for the students.
 Materials are chosen from various publishers to aid the teachers in building a Christian worldview.
 First and second grade history texts from Bob Jones University Press give the students a solid background in understanding the early years of the United States of America.
 Beginning in third grade we broaden their perspective to include the basics of World History by using materials from Veritas Press.
-Third grade studies the New Testament Era, Greece, and Rome; fourth grade covers the Middle Ages, Renaissance, and Reformation, fifth and sixth grade continue to integrate U.S. and World History through 1815, and 1815 to the present.
-Tests are cumulative, so that students retain a framework for subsequent historical studies.
+Third grade studies the New Testament Era, Greece, and Rome; fourth grade covers the Middle Ages, Renaissance, and Reformation.
+Fifth and sixth grade continue to integrate U.S. and World History, following history texts from BJU press.